25th ANNUAL DIRECTORY OF MUSIC MAKERS

 Read Profile

-Music TORONTO 2023Experience great chamber music downtown with Music TORONTO, a presenter of the finest string ensembles and pianists from Canada and across the globe.
-Artistic and Executive Director Roman Borys invites you to our 2023/24 season at the Jane Mallett Theatre at the St Lawrence Centre for the Arts.
+Music TorontoExperience great chamber music with Music TORONTO, a presenter of the finest ensembles, pianists and vocalists from home and abroad.
+We enrich our community through chamber music by supporting artistic development, producing community engagement and education initiatives, and, of course, by producing concerts.
+Artistic and Executive Director Roman Borys invites you to our 2024/25 season at the Jane Mallett Theatre at the St Lawrence Centre for the Arts.

 9sparrows.arts@gmail.com